 Lutsen Mountains

-Just a three mile detour from Highway 61, you’ll find yourself in the middle of the Lutsen Mountains recreation area.
-Hiking, mountain biking, alpine slides or just cruising the gondola – there are so many ways to enjoy the Lutsen area when it isn’t ski season.
+Just a three-mile detour from Highway 61, you’ll find yourself in the middle of the Lutsen Mountains recreation area.
+Hiking, mountain biking, alpine slides, or cruising the gondola – there are many ways to enjoy the Lutsen area when it isn’t ski season.
 We took the gondola up to Moose Mountain and then hiked back along part of the Superior Hiking Trail last summer.
-It was a few hours and we only crossed paths with three other people.
+We only crossed paths with three other people for a few hours.
 Grab a bite at Papa Charlie’s on the patio to enjoy views of the surrounding hills and lake in the distance.

 North Shore Winery